stratdev3/SimpleW/documentation/simplew/docs/reference/httpsession.md

 ## SendAsync

 ::: warning
-The `SendAsync` methods bellow are the lower level to send data to client.
+The `SendAsync` methods bellow are the lowest level to send data to client.
 They are barely aliases of `Socket.SendAsync()` with a thread-safe guard.
 You should never need to use them but instead use the `Response` property to send data to a client.
 :::